robillardstudio/robillardstudio.github.io/README.md

 ![Couverture Intermédialité n° 42, Tromper](/img/intermedialite-n-42-couverture-gatean-robillard-recent.png)

 <span style="font-size:9pt">CCM now appears on the cover of the new issue of the academic journal *Intermediality: History and Theory of the Arts, Literature and Technologies* (No. 42).
-This issue includes a new article about the Refutation Game. [[link]](http://intermedialites.com/nouvelle-parution-no-42-tromper-deceiving)</span>
+This issue includes a new article about the Refutation Game.
+See [url](http://intermedialites.com/nouvelle-parution-no-42-tromper-deceiving).</span>

 -----------------